Heat-Resistant Landscaping: Drought-Tolerant Rural Garden Design for the UK

 Water conservation methods and systems

-Effective water management transforms drought-tolerant gardens from surviving to thriving.
+Good water management transforms drought-tolerant gardens from surviving to thriving.
 UK regulations actively encourage domestic rainwater harvesting, with no restrictions on collection for garden use.

-Grey water systems, using household wastewater for irrigation, offer additional conservation opportunities.
+Grey water systems, using household wastewater for irrigation, offer further conservation opportunities.
 UK regulations permit grey water reuse when properly installed to BS 8515:2009 standards.
 Simple laundry-to-landscape systems divert washing machine discharge directly to gardens, while constructed wetlands can treat grey water for broader use.
 Use only biodegradable, low-sodium detergents, and avoid irrigating edible crops with grey water.

 Hardscaping elements for UK rural settings